ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

     `Get-InformationBarrierRecipientStatus`

 > [!TIP]
-> We recommend testing with a few users who are included in Information Barrier policies, as well as with a few users who are not included in those policies.
+> We recommend testing with a few users who are included in information barrier policies, as well as with a few users who are not included in those policies.

 ## Scenario 3: Prevent one group from communicating with two other groups

-In this scenario, we define an information barriers policy that prevents people in one group (Investors) to communicate with two other groups (Research and Sales).
+In this scenario, we define an information barrier policy that prevents people in one group (Investors) to communicate with two other groups (Research and Sales).

 > [!IMPORTANT]
-> Before you begin the following procedure, make sure you have completed the steps in the section, [Prepare your environment for Information Barriers](#prepare-your-environment-for-information-barriers).
+> Before you begin the following procedure, make sure you have completed the steps in the section, [Prepare your environment for information barriers](#prepare-your-environment-for-information-barriers).

 1. As a global administrator or compliance administrator, define three groups by running the following PowerShell cmdlets in Exchange Online.
 Run these cmdlets one a time: